-- The plans shall include, but not be limited to the following: - SCDOT Typical Signing border sheet - Be overlaid with the proposed roadway plan with stationing, lane lines, paved shoulders, guardrail, and bridge, culvert and other overhead structures clearly indicated. - o Be commensurate with Interchange Modification Report - Reference Exhibit 4d Part 2, Section 2.3.1 for special instruction for this submittal.
+- Be overlaid with the proposed roadway plan with stationing, lane lines, paved shoulders, guardrail, and bridge, culvert and other overhead structures clearly indicated. - Be commensurate with Interchange Modification Report - Reference Exhibit 4d Part 2, Section 2.3.1 for special instruction for this submittal.